PlaySafe/impresario/readme.md

 You can create a new condition yourselves by
 1. Creating a new class and implement Condition interface
 2. Define a constructor that require ConditionDefinition
-3. Register your custom condition in meta data file
+3. Register your custom condition in metadata file

 ```